Luke Holland (filmmaker): Career

 In the 1990s he left photography and became a documentary filmmaker; he ran an independent production company, based in Sussex.
 Several of his films dealt with Germany and its relationship to the Hitler and the Holocaust.
 His family history with the Holocaust "informed his life and work."

-The 1993 Prix Europa and Emmy entry Good Morning Mr Hitler Good Morning Mr. Hitler was based on a discovered amateur film of the Nazi Munich festival of July, 1939.
+The 1993 Prix Europa and Emmy entry Good Morning Mr Hitler was based on a discovered amateur film of the Nazi Munich festival of July 1939.
 This was a mass celebration attended by Hitler and the entire Nazi leadership.
 Holland assembled elderly Germans to watch themselves in the film and reminisce about their feelings and thoughts at the time.

-His 1999 production of I Was a Slave Laborer documented the efforts of victim activists to hold the German government and industrial firms responsible for the forced labor that German industry required during World War 11.
+His 1999 production of I Was a Slave Laborer documented the efforts of victim activists to hold the German government and industrial firms responsible for the forced labor that German industry required during World War II.
 This movie has been credited with helping to obtain a $5 billion compensation for about a million of the victims.

 His last film was Final Account.
-Beginning in 2008, and lasting for more than a decade, he spoke with about 300 Germans and Austrians who were part of the Third Reich, "from former SS members and concentration camp guards to farmers and housewives," who, directly or indirectly, participated in the Holocaust, even if only as witnesses.
+Beginning in 2008, and lasting for more than a decade, he spoke with about 300 Germans and Austrians who had lived through Nazi Germany, "from former SS members and concentration camp guards to farmers and housewives," who, directly or indirectly, participated in the Holocaust, even if only as witnesses.
 He set out to find the people who had murdered his grandparents and find out why.
 He felt there was only a limited time left to interview the last generation of Germans who participated in the Holocaust.
 His hope for Final Account was "that people will think about its historical importance."
 The effort has been described as being done in "the nick of time," as he and many of the interviewees have since passed away.

 Other films

-The 5-part BBC Storyville series A Very English Village was filmed his in home village of Ditchling.
+The 5-part BBC Storyville series A Very English Village was filmed his in-home village of Ditchling.
 Holland felt that rural towns were a window on the world.
 He collected 500 hours of film of the townspeople and examined issues including agism, effects of globalization on villages, the failing farm industry and fox hunting.

 More Than a Life is the story of his brother Peter's terminal struggle with myeloma.
 As presented by Holland, this is a story of living with cancer rather dying of cancer.

 The Wildscreen Golden Panda Award-winning The Journey of Death reports the illegal slaughter of one million alligators a year in Brazil.
 The local Indigenous people, trapped by debt and poverty, were forced to hunt by local skin dealers who paid them a pittance.
 Holland documents the corruption at many levels.

-The 5-part Channel 4 series The ‘Savage’ Strikes Back was a study of worldwide tribal people.
+The 5-part Channel 4 series the 'Savage' Strikes Back was a study of worldwide tribal people.

 Gene Hunters describes the effort by pharmaceutical companies to find new drugs by examining the DNA of Indigenous peoples.
 Holland asks who will profit from this, the native tribes or large pharma?